The Key Role of Certificate of Correction in Patent Prosecution

 If an error identifies as a mistake made by the USPTO, no fee is applicable for its correction.
 However, in cases where applicants make mistakes, there is currently a fee of $160 (subject to change) for rectifying such errors, without any reduction for small or micro entities.

 The graph below illustrates the trend of Certificate of Correction filings over the past ten years.
 It provides valuable insights into the filing patterns and activities within this period.
-Please note that the graph’s data represent accurate information until April 28, 2023.
+Please note that the graph’s data represents accurate information until April 28, 2023.

 Guidelines for Certificate of Correction & Importance of Patent Proofreading